Kyren Wilson: Career

-Early career (2009–13)
+Early career (2009–2013)

-During the 2009–10 season, Wilson won the sixth event of the International Open Series having already finished runner-up in the third event, where finished the season fifth in the rankings.
+During the 2009–10 season, Wilson won the sixth event of the International Open Series having already finished runner-up in the third event, and he finished the season fifth in the rankings.
 This gave Wilson a place on the World Snooker Tour for the 2010–11 snooker season.
 In the UK Championship he defeated Paul Davison 9–6 and Ian McCulloch 9–8, before losing 4–9 to Rory McLeod in the third round.
 He reached the same stage of the World Championship qualifying with defeats of Dermot McGlinchey and Joe Swail, before McLeod once again conquered Wilson this time 10–3 in the third round of qualifying.
 He finished the year ranked world number 72 and did not retain his place on tour.
-Wilson entered Q School to win back his place on Tour, but was unable to do so.
+Wilson entered the 2011 Q School to win back his place on Tour, but was unable to do so.

 Having dropped off the Tour, Wilson was considered an amateur player and could not enter qualifying for any of the ranking events.
 He entered 12 of the Players Tour Championship (PTC) events and finished 72nd on the Order of Merit.
-He once again entered Q School but only won one match over three events.
+He entered the 2012 Q School but only won one match over three events.
 In the 2012–13 season, Wilson was again confined to entering amateur events and enjoyed a good run in the PTC Event 4 by beating Tom Ford, Jamie Jones and Stephen Maguire, before being whitewashed 4–0 by Ding Junhui in the last 16.
 He also lost in the last 32 in two European Tour events to be ranked 75th on the PTC Order of Merit.
 He then turned professional in 2013 for the 2013–14 season.